kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 ### Create an OpenAPI yaml file

-A well defined API comes with some documentation.
+A well defined api comes with some documentation.
 An api built with OpenAPI comes with a yaml, or JSON, spec that describes the actual api.
 We can build this spec by creating a yaml file in our application.
 In order to have a real working api, we will use the well known [JSON Placeholder](https://jsonplaceholder.typicode.com/) public test api.

 Add a file `openapi.yaml` to the root of your application and add the following content: